Pop quiz! Which one of these do home sellers find most stressful?

 When you’re ready, you can contact a junk removal company and have them come and pick everything up.

-The key to decluttering is to put yourself in a buyer’s shoes.
+The key to decluttering is to put yourself in the shoes of a potential buyer.

 Pretend this isn’t your house.